iampratyush4/NSE_BSE_Arbitrage/README.md

 ## License

-This Porject is Buit by Pratyush Upadhyay
+This Project is built by Pratyush upadhyay

 ---